-If you are hosting a sizeable holiday gathering, then I’m a firm believer that buffet is the way to go.
-Or really any kind of large party, whether it be a graduation celebration, engagement party, summer soiree and so on.
-And while a table laden with beautiful food is going to look great no matter what, with a bit of extra time and thought you can make the buffet a real focal point, and part of the décor.
+If you are hosting a sizeable holiday gathering, then I’m a firm believer that a buffet is the way to go.
+Or really any kind of large party, whether it be a graduation celebration, engagement party, summer soiree, and so on.
+And while a table laden with beautiful food is going to look great no matter what, with a bit of extra time and thought, you can make the buffet a real focal point and part of the décor.

 Plan Ahead Buffet Table

-The number one thing to do: set it up the night before!
+The number one thing to do: Set the buffet up the night before!
 Unless you need the table desperately for prep, just get it all organized a day ahead.
-Then all you have to do to the buffet the day of your party is plunk the dishes down in the predetermined spots.
+Then, all you have to do to the buffet the day of your party is plunk the dishes down in the predetermined spots.

 On the Table

-You can pick a few colors to focus on, or maybe one or two colors to anchor your tablescape.
-I picked red, because I don’t think there is a more festive color, and I mixed in touches of white and brown and green.
+You can pick a few colors to focus on or maybe one or two colors to anchor your tablescape.
+I picked red because I don’t think there is a more festive color, and I mixed in touches of white, brown, and green.

 Flowers and Foliage and Greenery

-Lots of ways to go here, but of course make sure when they are lit they burn safely.
-Here I used some sort of lily flower-ish candle holders with a touch of metallic, with simple votives within.
+There are lots of ways to go here, but of course, make sure when they are lit, they burn safely.
+Here, I used some sort of lily flower-ish candle holders with a touch of metallic, with simple votives within.

 I’m a big fan of mixing in some edible items into pretty much any centerpiece.
-In keeping with the red theme there are cranberries (stuffed into a little caviar servers, because somehow I ended up with caviar servers in my home, but really never any caviar) and pomegranates.
-The cranberries will later turn into Cranberry Orange Shrub and the pomegranates will lend their arils to Arugula, Orange and Pomegranate Salad.
+In keeping with the red theme, there are cranberries (stuffed into little caviar servers because somehow I ended up with caviar servers in my home, but really never any caviar) and pomegranates.
+The cranberries will later turn into Cranberry Orange Shrub, and the pomegranates will lend their arils to Arugula, Orange, and Pomegranate Salad.

-This is where you can be super creative, and use items you already own.
-Take a spin around your home and see what might looks pretty or whimsical or surprising on the table.
+This is where you can be super creative and use items you already own.
+Take a spin around your home and see what might look pretty, whimsical, or surprising on the table.
 I recently bought this funky carved red wooden bust, which has a slightly gnome-like or elf-ish quality, which I tucked right in, and one of the pomegranates sits on a little silver cup.

 All of these things are conversation pieces, which is part of the fun.